elefevre/elements-of-unit-testing-style/README.md

 -----------------------------------------------------------------

 If you code in Java, test in Java.
 In JavaScript, test in JavaScript.
 Ideally with a test framework that lets you write your unit tests in a way that does not feel contrived (or constrained) compared to writing production code.
 For example, until its version 4.0, JUnit required test classed to inherit from a special class, TestCase, and that test methods started with a special prefix 'test'.
-Although a good framework, these constraints felt rather arbitrary[1] and were replaced with annotations in later versions of JUnit.
+Although a good framework, these constraints felt rather arbitrary (in truth, they were present for technical reasons; it did feel like putting too much constraint on the developer, though) and were replaced with annotations in later versions of JUnit.

-In contrast, unit testing your production language in a different language[2] will require you to adjust your mental state every time you switch from production code to unit test code.
+In contrast, unit testing your production language in a different language (as advocated [here](http://www.ibm.com/developerworks/java/library/j-pg11094/), for example) will require you to adjust your mental state every time you switch from production code to unit test code.
 Instead, we want as seamless transition as possible, as we'll frequently go from one to the other, especially when practicing TDD.

 The same advice applies when considering BDD frameworks with their own language or formalism such as Cucumber and FitNesse.
 Although those may have value as acceptance test environments, using them for unit testing will slow down the feedback cycle created by quickly going from reading/writing tests to reading/writing production code.

 Finally, notice how proficient you are in your production code?
 That comes from years of practice.
 It also comes from a production development environment.
 Use those to your advantage.

-[1]: in truth, they were present for technical reasons; it did feel like putting too many constraints on the developer, though

-[2]: as advocated [here](http://www.ibm.com/developerworks/java/library/j-pg11094/), for example

 Tell a story using the test names